 The beauty of mathematics is often encountered when one discovers that two apparently very different phenomena actually share a common origin.
-I will discuss such a surprising connection between two […]
+I will discuss such a surprising connection between two apparently unrelated mathematical objects.
+One is purely combinatorial: the number of ways one can drive from USC to the Claremont Colleges.
+The other one is […]

 Colloquium